How can I insert fees, discounts, and taxes at the order level and item level?

 How does fabric’s Orders module support my customer service team?

-fabric’s customer service operations can be utilized either in the Copilot interface or within your existing customer service and relationship management application. fabric Orders does not currently offer native support for case management.
-However, retailers using a customer service application can choose to use fabric Copilot in addition to their existing customer service application or embed fabric Orders APIs for handling cancellations, returns, exchanges, appeasements, and other supported order updates directly within their CSR application.
+fabric’s customer service operations can be used either in the Copilot interface or within your existing customer service and relationship management application. fabric Orders doesn’t currently offer native support for case management.
+However, retailers using a customer service application can choose to use fabric Copilot alongside their existing customer service application, or embed fabric Orders APIs for handling cancellations, returns, exchanges, appeasements, and other supported order updates directly within their CSR application.

 Does fabric’s Orders module help generate sales and performance reports?

-Yes, you can perform export operations using the export API, which can be utilized via integration for business intelligence and storing the data in external data warehouses.
-The exports service flattens the JSON structure into columns such that an external columnar database such as an SQL database can easily ingest the data effectively.
-Exports can also be generated via Copilot for ad-hoc analysis.
+Yes, you can perform export operations using the export API, which can be utilized through integration for business intelligence and storing the data in external data warehouses.
+The exports service flattens the JSON structure into columns such that an external columnar database such as an SQL database can ingest the data.
+Exports can also be generated using Copilot for ad-hoc analysis.

 How does fabric’s Orders module handle international orders and shipping?

 Customer information is stored within the order JSON, and any bulk updates to customer data must be performed using the standard order update functions.
-The fabric Orders module does not maintain customer data in a separate collection.
-Additionally, a customer edit APIis available for client web applications, simplifying the process of updating customer data within orders.
+The fabric Orders module doesn’t maintain customer data in a separate collection.
+Additionally, a customer edit API is available for client web applications, simplifying the process of updating customer data within orders.

 Does fabric’s Orders module support order migration from my existing platform?